coconnor10/My-Portfolio/README.md

 ## Description

 This is my portfolio website which describes myself and shows the work I have completed.
-It also contains ways to contact me.
+It also contains buttons at the bottom that provide ways to contact me, and view my LinkedIn and GitHub pages.

+This is my first "go" at creating my own porfolio website from scratch as an assignment for coding bootcamp.
+I plan to continue working on this as my skills evolve.

 ## Screenshot